-Now you have seen some IELTS Academic Writing tasks, and you understand how IELTS examiners assess writing.
+Now you have seen some IELTS Academic Writing tasks, and the quiz in Step 1.11 has helped you understand how IELTS examiners assess writing.
 So how can you improve your own writing?

 Of course, the answer to this question is different for each learner.
 But here are three pieces of advice that we think are very important.
 These are things that you can keep in mind as you study and prepare for the test.

 In this course we show you how your skills are assessed in the IELTS test.
 We hope you will use this information to help you understand your own strengths and weaknesses, and how you can improve.

 This week, we have seen the assessment criteria that are used in IELTS Academic Writing.
 Try to use these to check and improve your own writing.
 Ask yourself questions like:

 - Have you answered the question fully?